-- We will provide Section 137 grant funding to organisations for projects that support in the delivery of our mission aims and objectives. - We will fund projects that: - make the local community a better place in which to live, work or visit; - benefit the people who live in the town; - local people support and are involved in. - Organisations that we can support should be established for charitable, benevolent, social, cultural, recreational or philanthropic purposes.
+- The council will provide grant funding to organisations for projects that support in the delivery of our mission aims and objectives. - The council will fund projects that: - make the local community a better place in which to live, work or visit; - benefit the people who live in the town; - local people support and are involved in. - Organisations that the council can support should be established for charitable, benevolent, social, cultural, recreational or philanthropic purposes.
 Funding is available for specific projects, but not running costs and strict criteria is adhered to.
-Further information is available from the Section 137 grant policy. - We will publicise the availability of Section 137 grant funding using our various communication methods. - We commit to annually allocate a minimum of £7,500 to Section 137 grant funding.
+Further information is available from the grant policy. - The council will publicise the availability of grant funding using our various communication methods. - The council commit to annually allocate a minimum of £7,000 to grant funding.